 The Inscape Chamber Orchestra

-Redeemer’s Adult and Youth choirs lead us in the beautiful liturgy, using a form that has been practiced in the England and around the world for more than five hundred years, and including some of the favorite music of the Anglican choral repertoire.
+Redeemer’s Adult and Youth choirs lead us in this beautiful liturgy, using the form that has been practiced in the England and around the world for more than five hundred years.
+With favorite Anglican music by Brewer and Sumsion.
+Reception to follow.

 The beautiful sanctuary of the Church of the Redeemer is available for performances by other small musical ensembles.
 For more information contact Director of Music, Christopher Betts